 Use Ensemble Statistics to generate single-member statistical variables such as mean and max that characterize the entire ensemble.

-Use Residue Generation to generate residue signals for each member by subtracting the ensemble-level values.
+Use Subtract Reference to generate residue signals for each member by subtracting the ensemble-level values.
 These residues represent the variation among signals, and more clearly reveal signals that deviate from the rest of the ensemble.

 Use these residual signals as the source for additional processing options or for feature generation.